How To Meet New York Sexual Harassment Prevention Training Requirements

 Combating Sexual Harassment In The Workplace

 While many providers offer training on preventing workplace harassment, few have the legal and instructional design expertise required to comply with certain harassment training laws, such as those in California.
-KnowledgeCity can ensure well knowing that we monitor laws around the country to ensure that our training stays up-to-date with changes in the law.
-Indeed, we have updated our harassment course three times in the last three years to comply with new training laws.
+KnowledgeCity can ensure that we monitor laws around the country to guarantee that our training stays up-to-date with changes in the law.
+We have updated our harassment course three times in the last three years to comply with new training laws.

 With states like California, New York and others leading the charge in requiring mandatory sexual harassment prevention training, it is hard to imagine why other states are not following suit.
 At the present time, most states do not require this training.
 As more workers become aware of their rights, this picture will be changing to ensure hostile workplaces become a thing of the past.
 Like gender-specific want ads and physical descriptions of desired applicants, sexual harassment will be consigned to the dustbin of history.